-- 13.(1) Taxes are due and payable on or before July 2 of the taxation year in which they are levied. - (2) Taxes must be paid by cheque at the office of the First Nation during normal business hours or by direct deposit or electronic transfer to the First Nation's local revenue account. - (3) Payment of taxes made by cheque must be made payable to the Campbell River Indian Band.
+- 14.(1) Taxes are due and payable on or before July 2 of the taxation year in which they are levied. - (2) Taxes must be paid at the office of the Lil'wat Nation during normal business hours, by cheque, money order or cash. - (3) Payment of taxes made by cheque or money order must be made payable to the Mount Currie Indian Band or Lil'wat Nation.